Dictionary definition: Tsunami. Noun. An extremely large wave caused by movement of the earth under the sea, often caused by an earthquake.

 Other causes of Tsunamis

-Not all tsunamis are the result of seismic activity and as such the seismic
+Unfortunately, not all tsunamis are the result of seismic activity and as such the seismic

 activity monitoring alone may not be enough to help warn against tsunamis